kkoscielniak/the-garden-content/development/react/reconciliation.md

 2. Commit - checking if children have to be rerendered and verifying their integrity

 > [!tip] To make sure the app is rerendered properly, when we render the lists, we need the `key` prop.

+In React for web reconciliation is a responsibility of `react-dom` package.